PECH v. to be out of breath, to pant

 The Dictionary of the Scots Language (www.dsl.ac.uk, DSL) defines pech as ‘To breathe quickly and in a laboured way, to pant with exertion’, and it is in this last sense that it is most used today.
-An early example dates from the sixteenth century: “He will tye the burthen of them on their owne backes whilest they grone and peach” from Robert Rollock’s On the Passion.
+An early example dates from Robert Rollock's On the Passion from the sixteenth century: